Holly LillieExecutive Director

-Katrina runs the Education and Volunteer programs at the AIWC.
-She received a BSc. in Conservation Biology from the University of Alberta, along with a Master’s degree in Geography from the University of Toronto.
-Katrina has been involved with conservation in a wide variety of ways over the past 9 years, including working as an environmental educator and endangered species biologist.
-At AIWC, Katrina focuses on increasing public knowledge and interest in a wide variety of Alberta wildlife, including bats, owls, and her personal favourite, skunks!
-She hopes that better understanding of these and other animals will lead people to better protect their local wildlife species.
+Katrina has been with the Alberta Institute for Wildlife Conservation since 2016, first as the Community Engagement Coordinator and most recently Acting in the Executive Director role.
+She has received a BSc. in Conservation Biology from the University of Alberta, along with a Master’s degree in Geography from the University of Toronto and a Certificate in Non-Profit Management from Simon Fraser University.
+Katrina has been involved with conservation in a variety of ways over the past 15 years, including working as an environmental educator and endangered species biologist.

 Robyn’s desire to continue to develop upon her varied education has brought her here, with the hopes that she might continue to learn about the rewarding profession of Wildlife Rehabilitation.

 Robyn’s atypical background resides in the area of Physical Anthropology and Bio-Archaeology.
 Specializing in areas such as Anthro-zoology and Zoo-archaeology.
 Having first completed her undergrad at the University of Victoria, she then went on to undertake prominent positions in archaeological excavations across the world.
 In addition to pursuing a secondary degree in Forensic Science.

 Robyn jumped at the chance to accept a position at AIWC in order to expand her knowledge of wildlife conservation, donor management and fundraising.
 She is delighted to be involved in such an influential, and valuable institution.

 Scottie PotterCommunications Coordinator